pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

     $ sudo ./run-config-leader

-Then, run the service-config-follower(s), which will pull the necessary configuration files and start the pryv components.
+Then, run the service-config-follower(s), which will pull the necessary configuration files from the leader and start the pryv components.

   $ sudo ./run-config-follower

+Now that the configuration is ready, you can launch the platform:

+  $ sudo ./run-pryv

 This command will download the docker images that belong to your release from the docker repository and launch the components.
 If all goes well, you'll see a number of running docker containers when you start `docker ps`.

 # Closing Remarks